Suzanne Grossmann: Career

-Ms. Grossmann made her Broadway debut in James Goldman's The Lion in Winter, playing Alais.
+Grossmann made her Broadway debut in James Goldman's The Lion in Winter, playing Alais.
 In 1968 she was Roxane to Robert Symonds' Cyrano in a revival of Cyrano de Bergerac.
 A revival of George Kelly's The Show-Off, starring Helen Hayes, followed later that year, and, in 1970, she played Sybil Chase in Private Lives opposite the Elyot and Amanda of Brian Bedford and Tammy Grimes.

+With Paxton Whitehead, a fellow actor, she translated and adapted Georges Feydeau's farce There's One in Every Marriage for the Broadway stage in 1971, followed by Feydeau's Chemin de Fer.
+Other works she adapted include Alpha and Omega, La Vie Parisienne, Number Our Days, and A Flea in Her Ear.
+Her works were staged by theater companies such as Chelsea Theater Center in Manhattan, NYC, Old Globe Theatre in San Diego, and the Mark Taper Forum in Los Angeles.